matrix-org/matrix.org/CONTRIBUTING.md

    - [needs decision](https://github.com/matrix-org/matrix.org/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22needs%20decision%22) - issues that require further input from maintainers before they can be addressed.

    Our process is usually not to assign issues to anyone, so we avoid blocking someone else from working on it.
-   If you are interested in one, check if there is a PR related to the issue already, and if not simply go ahead and submit one!
+   If you’re interested in a particular issue, check whether there’s already a related PR.
+If there isn’t, go ahead and open a PR.
-1. Come chat with the website maintainers in [#matrix.org-website:matrix.org](https://matrix.to/#/%23matrix.org-website%3Amatrix.org) :)
+1. Come chat with the website maintainers and other contributors in [#matrix.org-website:matrix.org](https://matrix.to/#/%23matrix.org-website%3Amatrix.org).

 ## What we are trying to achieve